MPasca/MPasca/README.md

-- 👋 Hi, I’m @MPasca
+Hello, traveler
-- 🌱 Currently studying Computer Science at the Technical University of Cluj-Napoca.
+I'm @MPasca, a third year Computer Science student at the Technical University of Cluj-Napoca.

+Everytime I 'discover' something new I feel giddy like a 5 year old.